aloysiogl/dotfiles/nvim/README.md

 ```

 TODOS:
+Quickfix list:
+- [ ] Be able to select an item and close
+- [ ] Maybe change the preview, but I will see that in the future

 Build:
 - [ ] Be able to build latex files correctly and put build errors in quickfix list.
 Help material:
 https://www.reddit.com/r/neovim/comments/iafxvz/asynchronous_make_in_neovim_with_lua/
 https://www.ejmastnak.com/tutorials/vim-latex/compilation/#error-parse

 File explorer:
+- [ ] Have better and consistent mappings.
 - [ ] On hover, be able to preview the current file
 - [ ] Make git stuff work well on nvim tree
 - [ ] Telescope to open when nvim into dir https://www.reddit.com/r/neovim/comments/mtay0q/telescope_into_a_directory/